 Special Assistant to the Director of the National Park Service

-Paul Daniel Smith is the Deputy Director of the National Park Service, with delegated authority to carry out the functions, duties, and responsibilities of the role of Director of the National Park Service.
+Previously, P. Daniel Smith was the Deputy Director of the National Park Service, with delegated authority to carry out the functions, duties, and responsibilities of the role of Director of the National Park Service.
 On January 24, 2018, Interior Secretary Ryan Zinke named Smith the new Acting Director of the National Park Service, a role in which he oversees “some 20,000 National Park Service employees who protect 417 national parks.”